-The demons were bewildered that we were just touching the tarot cards without saying a single word and looking at each other, this only upset them to the point they did something out of the ordinary, they fuse into a creature that looked taken from a movie.
+The demons were bewildered that we were just looking at each other and touching the tarot cards without saying a single word.
+This only upset them, though, to the point that they did something out of the ordinary: they fused into a creature that looked straight out of a horror movie.

-It was 3 head-dragon, and I remember I read something online about this:
+It was three-headed dragon, and I remembered I’d read something online about this:

-“Those who belong to the first entity are driven to greed, corruption, and evil acts against God and mankind; those who belong to the second entity are driven to selfishness, self-centeredness, pride, rebellion, and stubbornness; and those who belong to the third entity are governed, break their spirits and keep them impoverished and humiliated.
+‘Those who belong to the first entity are driven to greed, corruption, and evil acts against God and mankind; those who belong to the second entity are driven to selfishness, self-centeredness, pride, rebellion, and stubbornness; and those who belong to the third entity are governed, break their spirits, and keep them impoverished and humiliated.
 They work together to prevent certain individuals from advancing, acquiring wealth, and growing beyond them.
-Throughout society and the church, these three spirits wreak havoc and introduce new levels of depravity."
+Throughout society and the church, these three spirits wreak havoc and introduce new levels of depravity.’

-After becoming this terrible 3 headed creature one of the heads said:
+After becoming this terrible three-headed creature, one of the heads said:

-“Whatever you’re trying to do won’t work against us!”,

-“We are a trinity; we are one and we can be many!”
+“Whatever you’re trying to do won’t work against us!
+We are a trinity; we are one and we can be many!”

-Through the tarot cards method, I asked Leann… Where is Jeremy?
+Through the tarot cards method, I asked Leann, Where is our unknown ally?

-She showed me the card with the hanging man, it just meant that their presence in the place was preventing him from appearing as he was already weak and they had more than enough power to fight against us.
+She showed me the card of the Hanged Man; it just meant that their presence in the place was preventing him from appearing, as he was already weak and they had more than enough power to fight against us.

-Mentally, we started to do the prayers, we were more focused than ever but this time keeping Jeremy in our minds as we were praying… this whatsoever helped set him free from the blockade the demons were having upon him.
+Mentally, we started to recite the prayers, this time keeping our minds strongly focused as we were praying. . . .
+This helped set our ally free from the blockade the demons had on him.

-At some point our strength was so focused on Jeremy, that he didn’t look like a shadow anymore, it was like we were replenishing him with energy till the point he started looking as if alive.
+We were replenishing him with energy to the point that he started looking almost alive—someone who looked like a much older version of Jeremy, definitely a relative of Leann’s.

-I said Leann, it’s working!
+I said, “Leann, it’s working!”

-Leann said, “do not hesitate and keep praying!”
+Leann said, “Do not hesitate, and keep praying!”

-We were so concentrated on the prayers that the demons disappeared and now we had Jeremy strong enough to fight the demons.
+We were so concentrated on the prayers that the demons disappeared, and now we had our ally strong enough to fight the demons.

-The worst part was yet to come…
+But the worst was yet to come. . . .

-The Soul Demonica said something about a dimension that was open, which I recall were the same words from Bothet, so our work was just starting…
+Soul Demonica said something about a dimension that was open, which I recalled were the same words from Bothet, so our work was just starting.

-One of the walls started to darken and minutes later the valley I saw in my dream showed up, I said, “Leann look is my dream!
-Is just what I dreamt about last night!
-So maybe we had to use this passage to get the elements, probably that’s the way to be able to travel in time and space?”
+One of the walls started to darken, and minutes later, the valley I saw in my dream appeared.
+I said, “Leann, look, it’s my dream!
+It’s just what I dreamt about last night!
+So maybe we had to use this passage to get the elements.
+Maybe that’s the way to travel in time and space?”

-Jeremy spoke,
+Our ally spoke:

 “Neither of you are ready to cross there.
-Remember I’m already part of the underworld so I’ll be able to do what has to be done quickly, I just need your guidance with the books, that way I won’t get stuck in that horrible place, and hopefully, my soul would be freed.
-I need to thank both of you, your prayers had provided me with the necessary strength to perform this so this might be my chance to be forgiven and get rid of these demons once for all.”
+Remember, I’m already part of the underworld so I’ll be able to do what has to be done quickly.
+I just need your guidance with the books—that way, I won’t get stuck in that horrible place, and hopefully my soul will be freed.
+I need to thank you both.
+Your prayers have provided me with the necessary strength to perform this, so this might be my chance to be forgiven and get rid of these demons once and for all.”

-Right after Jeremy spoke, again a rumbling voice that split into 3 different voice tones all over the place… The same 3 entities but now separated.
+Right after he spoke, again a rumbling voice that split into three different voices echoed all over the place . . . the same three entities but now separated.

-Then they said…

-“Jeremy the calling is now! you have an obligation to us!
-Perform it!” – Bothet
+Bothet said: “Your calling is now!
+You have an obligation to us!
+Perform it!”

-“Now death and life will combine as the stars and moon collides” – Artoon
+Artoon followed with: “Now death and life will combine as the stars and moon collides.”